What is a Primary Refresh Token?

 - Adding an account from Settings > Accounts > Access Work or School > Connect

-In Azure AD registered device scenarios, the Azure AD WAM plugin is the primary authority for the PRT since Windows logon is not happening with this Azure AD account.
+In Microsoft Entra registered device scenarios, the Microsoft Entra WAM plugin is the primary authority for the PRT since Windows logon isn't happening with this Microsoft Entra account.

 3rd party identity providers need to support the WS-Trust protocol to enable PRT issuance on Windows 10 or newer devices.
-Without WS-Trust, PRT cannot be issued to users on Hybrid Azure AD joined or Azure AD joined devices.
+Without WS-Trust, PRT cannot be issued to users on Microsoft Entra hybrid joined or Microsoft Entra joined devices.
 On ADFS only usernamemixed endpoints are required.
+On ADFS if Smartcard/certificate is used during Windows sign-in certificatemixed endpoints are required.
 Both adfs/services/trust/2005/windowstransport and adfs/services/trust/13/windowstransport should be enabled as intranet facing endpoints only and must NOT be exposed as extranet facing endpoints through the Web Application Proxy.

-We do not support 3rd party credential providers for issuance and renewal of Azure AD PRTs.
+We do not support 3rd party credential providers for issuance and renewal of Microsoft Entra PRTs.

 What is the lifetime of a PRT?